 AlamoPERFORMS is the series of activities that document individual, unit, and organizational performance.
 The collection and analysis of data related to our key initiatives and the Alamo Colleges performance scorecard is a part of AlamoPERFORMS.

 AlamoPREP is the courses and support to assist students to gain basic skills required to enroll in AlamoREADY courses.

 AlamoREADY is the courses and support to assist students to gain college-level basic skills to enroll in specific college level courses (formerly called College Preparatory.)

 Alamo College workforce development programs that provide education, experience, and job opportunities for high school students seeking to jump-start their futures and make a seamless transition from high school to college and/or the workplace.
 The four Alamo Academy programs are Advanced Technology and Manufacturing, Aerospace, Health Professions, and Information Technology and Security.

-A term used to refer to all five colleges (San Antonio College, St. Philip's College, Palo Alto College, Northwest Vista College, Northeast Lakeview College) and District Support Operations.
+A term used to refer to the system comprised of all five colleges (San Antonio College, St. Philip's College, Palo Alto College, Northwest Vista College, Northeast Lakeview College) and District Support Operations.
 The legal term for this system is Alamo Community College District.

 Alamo Colleges Online (ACOL)